Friday, December 28, 2012

 Wednesday, December 12, 2012

-The way I describe Sonny Jurgenson, was a championship caliber QB who played on a lot of mediocre and even bad teams.
+The way I describe Sonny Jurgensen, was a championship caliber QB who played on a lot of mediocre and even bad teams.
 I still believe that had Sonny played in Super Bowl 7 against the undefeated Miami Dolphins the Redskins would’ve given the Dolphins only loss that year.
 Because the Redskins did have a great team on both sides of the ball and I believe a better all around team than the Dolphins.
 That at least had more talent.
+But of course Sonny was hurt with a busted ankle, so that didn’t happen.

-But of course Sonny was hurt with a busted ankle, so that didn’t happen, but the Redskins didn’t win championships in the 1960s and 70s because of Sonny Jurgenson.
+The reason why the Redskins didn’t championships in the 1960s and 70s wasn’t because of Sonny Jurgensen.
 They weren’t very good in the mid and late 1960s because of the players they had around Sonny.
-No running game, a weak offensive line and a defense that probably gave up more points than Sonny and those great receivers put up every week.
-To where they were one of the highest scoring teams in the NFL every year, despite not having much of a running game.
+No running game, a weak offensive line and a defense that probably gave up more points than Sonny and those great receivers put up every week, to where they were one of the highest scoring teams in the NFL every year, despite not having much of a running game.

 I don’t believe a QB ever had better eye-hand coördination than Sonny.
 The ability to pick spots on the field as far when to throw the ball, how much to on the ball and where to throw the football.
 He was sort of like the Larry Bird of the NFL when it came to ball handling.
 And had great eye-hand coördination which is why he was such a great QB.
 Even though he never led a team to winning a championship.